Idaho Lottery: Technology

 The Idaho Lottery changed the on-line provider to INTRALOT, USA in February 2007.
 This required the installation of satellites and terminals across Idaho.
 The new terminals and software capabilities allow the Lottery to perform specialized and unique game promotions.

 The Lottery also changed its instant ticket vendor to Scientific Games, Inc. in July 2007.
 This combination of companies has allowed the Lottery to offer unique game promotions where players have the opportunity to enter second-chance draws through either the internet or via tele-entry using a regular touch-tone telephone.

-In July 2007, the Lottery debuted a North American industry first when it offered their VIP Club members the opportunity to earn rewards for making game purchases (excluding instant tickets.)
-For each $1 spent on Powerball, Mega Millions, Double Play Daily, Hot Lotto, Wild Card, Pick 3, and/or Raffle tickets, players receive one point.
-Points may be redeemed through the Lottery's VIP Club website for merchandise, including iPods, DVD players, bicycles, and watches.
+In July 2007, the Lottery debuted a North American industry first when it offered their VIP Club members the opportunity to earn rewards for making game purchases (excluding instant ticket).
+For each $1 spent on draw game tickets, players receive one point.
+Points may be redeemed through the Lottery's VIP Club website for merchandise.

 In August 2008, the Lottery offered another North American first – the ability for players to donate part of their winnings from scratch tickets to an international non-profit organization.
-The Lottery offered a $1 ScratchTM game to help financially support the 2009 Special Olympic World Winter Games to be held in Idaho that February.
+The Lottery offered a $1 scratch game to help financially support the 2009 Special Olympic World Winter Games to be held in Idaho that February.
 Using creative game technology, winning players were asked to donate 25%, 50% or 100% of their win to support the international event.